Australia- China Joint Research Centres (JRCs) are supported under the Australia-China Science and Research Fund (ACSRF).

-Under the previous round for JRCs, announced in December 2015, Australia and China invested in stronger innovation and science links to study marine science, food and agribusiness, and mining equipment technology and services sectors.
+The five new Joint Research Centres announced 2019 show Australia and China is investing in stronger innovation and science links to study green energy production, informatics and infrastructure, health technology and services sectors.

 Click here for more information, including on current and past JRCs.